railsbob/em-serialport/readme.md

     bundle exec serial-monitor /dev/tty.usbserial-xxxxxxxx

-Here is a working example, tested with an [https://github.com/railsbob/arduino-examples/tree/master/echo_server](arduino echo server).
+Here is a working example, tested with [arduino echo server](https://github.com/railsbob/arduino-examples/tree/master/echo_server).
 It simply reads and writes data to serial port from command line.

     Serial monitor initialized.
 Enter data followed by a newline character.
     Ctrl-C to stop